 Many tuners dislike them, but my limited experience is that the tuning is easy to control, and very stable with regular tuning, although replacement of broken strings is sometimes difficult.

-Here is my drawing of one of the tuning screws, the cap on the right holds the string in place, and the tuning key slides over that to turn the hexagonal nut.
+Here is my drawing of one of the tuning screws, the cap on the left holds the string in place, and the tuning key slides over that to turn the hexagonal nut.
 The nut rests on a thin brass collar, which in turn rests against the iron frame.
 It is a bit like comparing guitar machine heads to violin pegs, and personally, I wish all pianos were top-tuners, but the idea did not survive.
 Hawkins had made screwed tuning devices around 1801, Mason & Hamlin did something similar in the late 1800s, and Debain incorporated a threaded fine-tuner into some of his instruments, which pressed on the top stringing.
 Cluesman, Paris, made some weird pianos around 1836 which have tuning pins both ends of the strings, and take thirty turns of the key to achieve the same effect as a single turn of an ordinary pin.
 However this arrangement, in the tenor and treble sections, is simply another fine tuning device, with the main wrestpins placed at the rear end of the piano.

 THE NORMAL ARRANGEMENT